imjoseangel/terraform-azurerm-acr/README.md

 # terraform-azurerm-acr

-## Deploys an Azure Container Registry
+## Deploys a Azure Container Registry

-This Terraform module creates an Azure Container Registry with supporting resources in Azure.
+This Terraform module creates a Azure Container Registry with supporting resources in Azure.

 ### NOTES